justindthomas/blog/articles/20160506-the-hard-way.md

 # Splicing via Parameter

-A couple of weeks ago I was attempting to add functionatlity to this site to permit the retrieval of articles individually.
+A couple of weeks ago I was attempting to add functionality to this site to permit the retrieval of articles individually.
 I found it challenging to locate any working examples where data from an HTTP parameter is used to form a query to pull down results from a database to be used in a compiled splice.
 Here's what I eventually came up with:

 ~~~~ {.haskell}
 articleSpliceById :: (HasPostgres n, MonadSnap n) => C.Splice n